 (a) Determined Amount.
-Notwithstanding any other provision applicable to this Transaction, if Party B exercises its right pursuant to section 2(a) above to Net Share Settle this Transaction, Party B shall not be obliged to deliver, in connection with this Transaction, in excess of [ ] Shares, as recalculated from time to time (the “Determined Amount”).
+Notwithstanding any other provision applicable to this Transaction, if Party B exercises its right pursuant to section 2(a) above to Net Share Settle this Transaction, Party B shall not be obliged to deliver, in connection with this Transaction, in excess of [this will be a number which is 3x the number of ENE shares which underly the Transaction] Shares, as recalculated from time to time (the “Determined Amount”).
 The number of Shares (if any) equal to (u)(i) the Transaction Settlement Amount divided by (ii) the Value (both terms as defined in section 2(a) above), minus (v) the Determined Amount, are the “Excess Shares”.
 In the event that, but for this section 3 titled, “Other Provisions”, Party B would be obliged to deliver a number of Shares equal to the Determined Amount plus the Excess Shares, Party B agrees to (x) satisfy its remaining obligation by cash payment or; (y) (i) use its best efforts to increase its number of Authorized Shares, thereby increasing the Determined Amount, to the extent necessary so that, but for this section 3 titled, “Other Provisions”, the number of Shares Party B would be obliged to deliver does not exceed the (recalculated) Determined Amount and (ii) allocate such newly Authorized Shares in satisfaction of Party B’s delivery obligations under this Transaction in priority to any other use of such Shares.
 For the avoidance of doubt, the obligation of Party B to so use its best efforts is an ongoing obligation.

-The Determined Amount will be recalculated at any time there is an increase of [ ]% or more in Party B’s number of Authorized Shares or Party B repurchases in excess of [ ]% of its Issued Shares at any time on or after the Trade Date, with such recalculation to apply immediately when such increase or repurchase (as applicable) is effective.
+The Determined Amount will be renegotiated at any time there is an increase of 10% or more in Party B’s number of Authorized Shares or Party B repurchases in excess of 10% of its Issued Shares at any time on or after the Trade Date but prior to the Settlement Date, with such recalculation to apply immediately when such increase or repurchase (as applicable) is effective.

-(b) Party B hereby represents and warrants that it will:

-calculate the Determined Amount based on the maximum amount able to be calculated in accordance with EITF 00-19 or any successor financial statement guidance; and

-in respect of all equity derivative transactions in respect of which Party B’s equity securities constitute (all or part of) the instruments underlying such transactions (the “Derivative Trades”), it will use the same methodology to derive the Determined Amount (howsoever described) applicable to each Derivative Trade as is used to derive the Determined Amount for this Transaction.
+If, at any time during the term of this Transaction, the trigger price (howsoever described) referenced in any other equity derivatives transaction to which Party B is a party and in respect of which Party B’s equity securities constitute (all or part of) the instruments underlying the transaction (the “Other Trigger Price”) is greater than the Trigger Price, the Trigger Price is automatically increased to equal the Other Trigger Price.

+In the event the Trigger Price is increased to equal the Other Trigger Price, the Determined Amount shall be reduced so that the Effective Share Price is increased in direct proportion to the increase in the Trigger Price.
+The "Effective Share Price" shall be the result obtained by dividing

+X by Y where "X" equals the product of the Price Per Share multiplied by the

+Number of Shares, and "Y" equals the Number of Shares plus the Determined Amount.

-(c) Rights in Bankruptcy.
-Party A agrees that, in respect of any obligations Party B has duly elected be satisfied by Net Share Settlement in accordance with this Confirmation, in the event of Party B’s bankruptcy, Party A shall not have rights in bankruptcy that rank senior to the rights in bankruptcy of common shareholders of Party B.
+(b) Rights in Bankruptcy.
+Party A agrees that, in respect of any obligations Party B has duly elected to be satisfied by Net Share Settlement in accordance with this Confirmation, in the event of Party B’s bankruptcy, Party A shall not have rights in bankruptcy that rank senior to the rights in bankruptcy of common shareholders of Party B.